 Olivia and I turned and I placed my hand on the small of her back escorting her to my table.
 Five hundred sets of eyes were watching us!
 “What?
 Olivia is back?”
 “What’s going on?”
 “Who is that guy?”
 Altogether I spent 47 years in radio; this was my finest moment.
 She autographed the posters, and left.
 Leaving me had become a habit.

-I love her to this day.
+I am Hopelessly Devoted.
 My love was not reciprocated, but I will never forget when Olivia Newton-John returned to a party just to see me (Mental note: I had made the big time.)